JPShag/Telebot-ProPlus/README.md

-# Telebot-ProPlus
-Teelegram bot, shop, casino all controlled through a panel.

-# Feel the power
+# Telebot-ProPlus - Feel the power

-# MegaCryptoCasinoShop: The Ultimate Telegram-Integrated Crypto-Powered E-Commerce and Gaming Extravaganza
+# The Ultimate Telegram-Integrated Crypto-Powered E-Commerce and Gaming Extravaganza

 A Flask application for managing an online shop with user authentication, crypto payments, and thrilling casino games, all seamlessly integrated with Telegram for an unparalleled shopping and gaming experience.